sajidhamdard/learnjavascript/Syllabus/Syllabus.md

 - What is destructuring
 - Reverse values using destructuring
-- Return two values from function
+- Returning two values from function
 - Destructuring of nested array
-- Setting default values
+- Setting default values in Destructuring
 - Destructuring Objects
-- Extract value
+- Extract value in Destructuring
-- Different property name
+- Different property name in Destructuring
-- Default values
-- Nested Object
+- Nested Object Destructuring
-- In Function
+- Destructuring in function

 ### The Spread Operator

-- Assigning values
 - Copy Array
 - Join 2 Arrays
-- String tarray using spread
+- String to array using spread operator
-- Passing arguments in function
+- Passing array in function and spread to parameters using spread
-- Shallow copy
+- Shallow copy using spread operator

 ### The Rest Parameter